MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 > [!IMPORTANT]
 > This is pre-release documentation for a preview program that isn’t available to everyone and is subject to change.

+The Microsoft 365 Apps health dashboard in the [Microsoft 365 Apps admin center](https://config.office.com) monitors reliability and performance metrics and provides custom guidance to help optimize and troubleshoot Microsoft 365 Apps on your client devices.

+Requirements: Windows 10 and Microsoft 365 Apps for enterprise, version 2006 or later.

+## How to get to the health dashboard

+Go to the [Microsoft 365 Apps admin center](https://config.office.com) and click **Health** in the left-hand navigation.
+For information on using the admin center and enabling preview features, see [Overview of the Microsoft 365 Apps admin center](overview.md).

+## Overview

-The Microsoft 365 Apps health dashboard in the Apps Admin Center is designed to help you optimize and troubleshoot Office clients in your tenant.
+The Microsoft 365 Apps health dashboard is designed to help you optimize and troubleshoot Office clients in your tenant.
 Its main benefits are:

 - Zero-effort: no need for additional agents or processes running on your premises
 - Insightful: it proactively detects problems or areas of optimization in your Office clients
 - Actionable: it provides steps, based on best practices, to troubleshoot issues or optimize your Office client environment

-## Accessing the Microsoft 365 Apps health dashboard

-The Microsoft 365 Apps health dashboard is available at https://config.office.com on the Apps Admin Center.
-In order to use it, you will need:

-- An account with the [Office App Administrator role ](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#office-apps-administrator-permissions)
-- During the preview period, you will need to join the preview program on Apps Admin Center.
-If you have not joined the preview program yet, you will be prompted to do so when visiting the Microsoft 365 Apps health dashboard for the first time

-## Using the Microsoft 365 Apps health dashboard

-### Overview
+The dashboard monitors Word, Excel, PowerPoint, Outlook, OneNote, and Publisher on Windows.
+Issues are updated every 24 hours.

 When you first sign-in to the Microsoft 365 Apps health dashboard, you will see the Overview page.
 This page contains high-level insights about the Office clients health and activity in your tenant.

 - Advisories in your tenant: shows the latest advisories on performance and reliability regressions in occurring on your tenant.
 You can select any advisory to see advisory details
 - Performance and reliability scores: these scores are measured against industry benchmarks and their purpose is to help you compare the performance and reliability of the Office clients in your tenant versus the industry
 - Supported versions score: indicates the percentage of active devices in your tenant that are using supported versions of the Office clients.
 You ensure your devices are secure and supported, want for this score to be as close to 100% as possible, all the time
 - Activity in recommended channels: this insight informs you about the percentage of Office client activity that is taking place on devices set to the Current and Monthly Enterprise channels, which deliver the latest and most secure features for the Office clients.
 In order to boost collaboration and productivity in your organization, you want this number to be as high as possible